How to build a website from scratch (in 9 easy steps)

 • As well as the technical capabilities you’ll want (such as integration with an email marketing platform or a live chat solution)

-Once you’ve figured that out, you can move on to the next step, like researching your market and competitors, for example.
+Once you’ve figured that out, you should be able to outline the hierarchy and relationships between planned content and pages and create your site’s architecture.
+Creating a sitemap outlines the hierarchy and relationships between your website’s pages.
+You can move on to the next step of the website creation process, like researching your market and competitors, for example.

 Different websites can serve different purposes.